 Small Businesses are the lifeblood of our communities, as the places we work, eat, shop, play and gather.
 On GivingTuesday, small businesses around the world will once again rally together for those in need.
 This toolkit contains ideas for how small businesses can participate in GivingTuesday.

-GivingTuesday is about giving of all types — some businesses may choose to give a financial contribution to their favorite cause or a fundraising drive, others will opt to reach out to neighbors, start an advocacy campaign, donate goods or extra supplies, share gratitude to frontline workers and those keeping us safe.
-If you can show generosity and share kindness, you have something to give!
+GivingTuesday is about giving in all ways – some businesses may choose to give a financial contribution to their favorite nonprofit, others will start an advocacy campaign, donate goods or extra supplies, or share gratitude to frontline workers and those keeping us safe.

 Be sure to check if your country, community, or neighborhood has a local GivingTuesday movement happening.
 If so, join efforts and amplify voices!

-There are many ways businesses can be a part of this global day of generosity by using their platforms, talents and resources for good.
+There are many ways businesses can be a part of this global day of generosity by using their networks, talents and resources for good.

 Connect with us so we can help boost your ideas!